 You can also do short-term trades in Nifty using the Nifty options and futures contracts.

 Index Funds are mutual fund schemes designed to mimic a market index performance and composition.

 - Since Nifty Index Funds entails mimicking the index itself, it requires very little effort on the fund manager’s part.
 Thus, they usually have a very low fee/expense ratio as compared to other funds.

-- It also allows an investor to immediately diversify the portfolio by deploying the investment in multiple companies and sectors thereby reducing risk compared to invest in a single or small set of companies.
+- It also allows an investor to immediately diversify the portfolio by deploying the investment in multiple companies and sectors thereby reducing risk compared to investing in a single or small set of companies.

 - Finally, over the long term Index funds have consistently generated inflation-beating returns.

 How to choose a Nifty Index Fund?

 There are two important factors to look at while choosing an index fund: